jiggyjo11/discord-message/README.md

 Step 3) Activate the Developer mode on your Discord server and copy the channel ID you want to send messages to.

-Step 4) In your JS code import this package, create a message string and pass it along with the DISCORD_TOKEN and channelId to the discordMessage function as in the example below.
+Step 4) In your JS code import this package, create a messageString and pass it along with the DISCORD_TOKEN and channelId to the discordMessage function as in the example below.

+Sample Usage:

+ async function sendMessageAfterProjectCreation() { \
+    try { \
-discordMessage({ \
+      await messageDiscordChannel({ \
-DISCORD_TOKEN: 'YOUR TOKEN GOES HERE AS PROCESSED ENV', \
+        DISCORD_TOKEN: 'xxxx', \
-messageString: 'YOUR MESSAGE GOES HERE', \
+        messageString: 'xxx', \
-channelId: 'YOUR CHANNEL ID GOES HERE'\
+        channelId: 'xxx' \
-})
+      }) \
+    } catch (error) { \
+      // Handle the errors we might get from the discord-send-message library \
+      // We can just log them for now or we could show a message to the user \
+      console.error(error) \
+    } \
+  } \